Dan Crenshaw issues blistering response to Taliban's demand all US troops leave by Aug. 31

 Rep. Dan Crenshaw issued a blistering response to the Taliban’s demands that the U.S. leave Afghanistan by the end of August.

-"The only proper response from America to these dirty savage terrorists should be: Go f*** yourself," Crenshaw tweeted on Monday.
+"The only proper response from America to these dirty savage terrorists should be: Go f*** yourself," Crenshaw, R-Texas, tweeted on Monday.

 "By refusing to extend the self-imposed Aug 31st deadline, President Biden is potentially turning this disaster into something far worse.
 It could turn deadly for US citizens left behind.
 I don’t care what the Taliban says, fight for our people until the job is done," he added in another tweet Monday.